President & CEO

 He serves on the boards of St Mary’s Food Bank, New Pathways for Youth, Foundation for Blind Children, Phoenix Art Museum, and The Nature Conservancy.
 He also represents SRP's important role in the Arizona economy with the Greater Phoenix Economic Council, the Urban Land Institute as well as being involved with energy industry policy making through the American Public Power Association.

 Brad Anderson is an Executive Vice President with CBRE, a Global Commercial Real Estate Company where he has held various positions over the past 25 years.
-Brad grey up only miles away from University of Phoenix Stadium, the location for Super Bowl XLIX, and is thrilled to be part of the Arizona Super Bowl Host Committee.
+Brad grew up only miles away from University of Phoenix Stadium, the location for Super Bowl XLIX, and is thrilled to be part of the Arizona Super Bowl Host Committee.
 He attended the University of Arizona before playing in the National Football League with the Chicago Bears in the 1980's.
 He is an active member in his community, serving on public and private boards of directors.

 Michael Bidwill joined the Arizona Cardinals in 1996 to spearhead the development of the University of Phoenix Stadium.
 The iconic, award-winning stadium has been a major factor in the transformation of the Cardinals.
 He has taken on an increasing role in the Cardinals, NFL and the greater Phoenix business community.
 Michael serves on five NFL committees.